 If you here on a 1 year programme you might need a coordination number

 Sweden runs on personal identity numbers (personnummer) that are distributed by Skatteverket (Sweden’s tax agency).
 While Swedes get their personal identity numbers at birth, all foreigners have to make an application through the Tax Agency.
 Personal identity numbers help you to do every basic task from opening a bank account to accessing health services.
 Personal identity numbers are only given to residents with a residence permit for more than 12 months.
 Katharina gives you the full lowdown on how to apply for a personal identity number.
 Those who have a permit valid for less than 12 months might be able to get a coordination number, that is usually referred to as “samordningsnummer“.

 Since I study a 1 year Master’s programme in Information Systems, I was given an 11-month resident permit which means that I am not eligible to get a personal identity number.
 Therefore, my alternative was a coordination number – which I was able to get because I have a part-time job.
-This number helps the Tax Agency to track my tax obligations.
+This number helps the Tax Agency track my tax obligations.

 Who is eligible to get a coordination number?

 - When EU citizens are in Sweden seeking employment with the help of the Swedish Public Employment Service (Arbetsförmedlingen)

-- When you are on a residence permit that is less than a year and you get a permanent or part-time job and will need to pay tax.
+- When you are on a residence permit that is less than a year and you get a permanent / part-time job and will need to pay tax.
 We all agree that an extra income never hurt, especially if you are a student.
 There are several options for people seeking part-time employment while in Sweden and you can read about them here.

 - When you are on a residence permit that is less than a year and you are registering your car with the Swedish Transport Agency